matter-in-motion/mm-user/README.md

 ## API

+**User resource controller makes sure all the emails are unique.**

 ### get(options)

-Returns the user object from the database or false.
+Returns the user object from the database or trows `UserNotFound` error with code **4541**.
 This also removes `status` if status equals `active` i.e. normal active user.

 `options`: